Emmeline Pethick-Lawrence: Later years

 As well as campaigning, she travelled extensively with her husband, including to India when he was appointed as Clement Attlee's Secretary of State for India.
 Frederick became a long time friend of Mahatma Gandhi.
-In 1945, she became Lady Pethick-Lawrence when her husband was made a baron.
+In 1945, she became Lady Pethick-Lawrence when her husband was made a Baron.

 In 1950, she had a serious accident which ended her campaigning.
 She was cared for by her husband.
-Pethick-Lawrence died at home her in Fourways, Gomshall, Surrey, in 1954 following a heart attack.
+Pethick-Lawrence died at her home in Fourways, Gomshall, Surrey, in 1954 following a heart attack.

 Suffrage interviews

 In 1976 the historian, Brian Harrison, conducted various interviews related to the Pethwick-Lawrence's as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 Elizabeth Kempster was employed as their housekeeper in 1945 following an interview at Lincoln's Inn, and worked at their home, Fourways, in Surrey, where Sylvia Pankhurst was a frequent visitor.
 She talks about Pethick-Lawrence's character, appearance, interests and frailty.
 Gladys Groom-Smith, interviewed in June and August 1976, was secretary to the Pethick-Lawrence's, working alongside Esther Knowles who trained her.
 She talks about Pethick-Lawrence's role as a speaker in the No More War Movement, and the Pethick-Lawrence's work and marriage, lifestyle and friendships, including with Henry Harben and Victor Duval.
 Harrison also interviewed the niece of Esther Knowles, who recalled her Aunt's relationship with the Pethick-Lawrence's and her work for them.